quicwg/wg-materials/ietf101/minutes.md

 Mirja: Padding should not be part of congestion control.
 Data rate should be low anyway.
 Just use a rate limiter.
 Ian: A good suggestion.

 ekr:  Need padding for CH.
-What is padding for here - is it just for cover traffic.  ought to just a frame - it's an appliation thing and not a transport thing.
+What is padding for here - is it just for cover traffic.  ought to just a frame - it's an application thing and not a transport thing.

 Martin: Came to the same conclusion that Patrick did.
 The risk is ACKs do congest the network.
 Can avoid problems by just not sending them.
 The value from ACK padding is pretty low.

 Subodh: Agrees with Patrick too.
-Hiding the difference between ACks and real data is dubious.
+Hiding the difference between ACKs and real data is dubious.
 Suggest 2a (what Ian said)

 Jana: Seems reasonable to not ACKs towards bytes in flight.
 Allow the sender to set it.
 Ian: This is pretty complex.
 But, we don't need to specify it.

 Christian: We have other frames that not acked.
-Like pathchallenge (it is now acked).
+Like path challenge (it is now acked).

 Resolution: Three options (two on slide third from the room): Will get a slide on Thursday...